-The reason publishers are signing authors who have built their own platforms is the same reason YouTube sensations are appearing on car commercials.
-It’s because they’re not waiting to be picked.*
+The reason publishers are signing authors who have built their own platforms is the same reason YouTube sensations are appearing in car commercials.
+They aren't waiting to be picked.

 We all want to be picked

-Of course, this is natural — the desire to be chosen, to fit in with society’s standards, to be liked by the cool kids.
-It’s also a myth, as evasive as chasing the wind.
+Of course, this is natural: the desire to be chosen, to fit in with society's standards, to be liked by the cool kids.
+It's also a myth.

-For every person or group that picks you, there is one (or a hundred ones) that doesn’t.
+For every person or group that picks you, there is one that doesn't — or even a hundred of them.
 You can spend your whole life trying to please them all, and never take any action whatsoever toward your dream.